vistuleB/svgpathsio/README.rst

 a collection of tools for manipulating and analyzing SVG Path objects and Bézier curves.

-Mainly, this fork adds proper support for subpaths as well as stroke and offset utilities.
-Various other small details of the API have been improved.
+This fork adds support for subpaths, stroke, offsets, addresses, path cropping, as well as path union and intersections.
+The class structure of the API has been refactored.
+The capabilities of the SaxDocument class for document/attribute manipulation are also expanded.

 Features